gds32571/sendtoWU/README.md

 # sendtoWU

-A pair of programs to collect data from an MQTT server and upload them to Weather Underground.
+A pair of programs to collect data from an MQTT server and upload it to Weather Underground.

 One of the Raspberry Pi computers here runs a program to read acurite weather data from an RTL-SDR radio dongle.
 The data is transmitted as JSON formatted data which is used by